tedneward/Azgaarnoth/Classes/Monk/AscendantDragon.md

 * Waves of destructive energy flow out from you and your allies when any of you are attacked.
 When you or one of your allies in the aura is hit by an attack made by another creature within the aura, the target that was hit can use their reaction to deal an amount of damage of the chosen type equal to one roll of your Martial Arts die to the attacker.

-Once you use this bonus action, you can’t use it again until you finish a long rest, unless you expend 4 ki points to use it again.
+Once you use this bonus action, you can't use it again until you finish a long rest, unless you expend 4 ki points to use it again.